 The UCC Research Librarian plans a number of workshops every term.
 Topics covered include making citations on research papers and reports, using open education resources (OER), and searching academic content.
 What's great is that these workshops are FREE and only 15 minutes long!
 So, there are very few reasons not to go.

-In addition, you may need to build your reading and/or study skills.
+In addition, you may need to build your reading, time management, and/or study skills.
 For that, you can take learning skills classes.
-If you think that you might benefit from some skills building, talk to your academic advisor.
+If you think that you might need to build some learning skills, talk to your academic advisor.

 Use a Computer Lab

 UCC has a number of computer labs with open lab times.
 That means you can just stop in during open lab hours, simply sit down, and use one of the lab computers.
 Many lab computers are set up with applications that are required for particular classes around campus.
 For example, students taking drafting classes can use UCC computers to complete drafting assignments.
 Additionally, the computer labs are also equipped with printers for added convenience.

 Take a look at the Open Computer Labs web page for the latest info on available computer labs.
 Ask the computer lab aides about the applications installed on the computers in the lab.